billyquith/GWork/README.md

  * [Allegro5][al5] (cross-platform).
  * DirectX 11 (Windows 7+).
  * [Irrlicht3D][irr3d] (cross-platform).
- * OpenGL (cross-platform.
-Uses GLFW (Required for sample)).
+ * OpenGL2 (cross-platform.
+Uses GLFW).
- * OpenGL Core Profile (corss-platform.
-Uses GLM, GLEW, GLFW (Required for sample)).
+ * OpenGL Core Profile (cross-platform.
+Uses GLM, GLEW, GLFW).
  * [SDL2][sdl2] (cross-platform).
  * [SFML2][sfml2] (cross-platform).
  * Software (cross-platform).
 Render to texture.

 Note that the software renderer can be used on any platform, but, obviously, with the penalty of not having hardware acceleration.

-## GLFW

-GWork supports GLFW input subsystem, but if library must be used without GLFW, support can be disabled with key `-DUSE_GLFW=Off`.
-But GLFW is required for sample.
-After that you will have to write your own input controller, check `Gwk::Input::GLFW` for example.
+For more information see the documentation.

 ## Documentation